The Learning Planet Academy

 Béatrice Poignonec

-The Schools Challenge has changed my vision of education.
-It's not necessarily repetitive and focused on learning lessons (...), but much broader and more fun.
-I've also changed my vision of group work.
-I always thought I could do everything on my own, but now I know that group work is important, I'd even say necessary, and without my group, our project wouldn't be as great as it is.
+The Schools Challenge changed my perspective on education.
+It is not necessarily repetitive and focused on memorising lessons (…) but much broader and more playful.
+I also changed my view on group work.
+I always thought I could do everything on my own, but today I know that teamwork is important — I would even say essential — and without my group, our project would not be as remarkable

 Kryss